schaars/simple-web-server/README.md

 * echo_server.rs: a simple echo server in TCP.
 * ws.rs: the simple web server

-For now there is only 1 task to accept client connections.
+The server accepts several simultaneous connections: it spawns a new task for each accept.
+The *pool_size* argument has no effect.
 Moreover, the server does not make the difference between "file not found" and "not authorized": it returns a 404 error in both cases.

 C implementation